jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 });
 ```

-Next, we need to import sprites for our game's objects: the player's paddle, the ball and the breakable blocks.
+Next, we need to import sprites for our game's objects: the player's paddle, the ball, and the breakable blocks.
 As the OpenGameArt sprites we're using are all in a single image file, we'll load them using Kaboom's [`loadSpriteAtlas()`](https://kaboomjs.com/#loadSpriteAtlas) function.
 This saves us the hassle of splitting each sprite into its own image file.
 Add the following code to the bottom of your main code file:

 ```javascript
 loadSpriteAtlas("sprites/breakout_pieces.png", {